Alvaro Morata Profile

 |Born||Oct 23, 1992|

-Alvaro Morata's career so far has seen him be one of a few players to play on both sides of Madrid, as well as in Turin and London - all alongside being a consistent presence with Spain national team.
+Alvaro Morata's career has seen him represent both sides of Madrid, as well as in Turin and London - all while being a consistent presence within Spain' national team.

 Alvaro Morata is a Spanish footballer who plays as a striker for Juventus on loan from Atletico Madrid and the Spanish national team.
 Previously, he has played for Real Madrid and Chelsea.